rjankovic/bifabrik/docs/index.md

 <span style="font-family:Consolas; font-size:1.5em;">__pip install bifabrik__</span>

 A python library to make a BI dev's life easier when working with MS Fabric.
 Use fluent API for building simple ETL pipelines.
+Avoid repetitive setup using configured preferences.
+And more.

  - [Quickstart](/tutorial/quickstart.md)
  - [Configuration](/tutorial/configuration.md)